Uk

 Can you treat an open bite with clear aligners?

-At-home clear aligner treatments like SmileDirectClub and NewSmile can be an effective treatment for some cases of open bite, but it's not a one-size-fits-all solution.
+At-home clear aligner treatments like NewSmile can be an effective treatment for some cases of open bite, but it's not a one-size-fits-all solution.
 Clear aligners are typically used for spacing and crowding conditions, but they can achieve great results with minor bite issues too.

 Compared to metal braces, at-home aligners are also much more affordable – with SmileDirectClub costing just £1,639 (or monthly payments of £69.43) – making them an easy and convenient way to treat some cases of open bite.